Miroslav Beblavý: SDKÚ period (2009–2013)

 In the 2012 Slovak parliamentary election Beblavý again ran on the list of SDKÚ, which was at the time heavily implicated in the corruption allegations known as the Gorilla scandal.
 Beblavý was not personally involved in the scandal, however the party ended up performing poorly in the election losing 17 out of its previously held 28 parliamentary seats.
-Nonetheless, Beblavý managed to preserve his seat due to receiving over 15,000 personal votes under Slovakia's optional preferential voting system.
+Nonetheless, despite Beblavý running 20th on the SDKÚ list, he received 15,067 preferential votes — the largest upward shift within SDKÚ — moving him to 6th place and securing his mandate, under Slovakia's optional preferential voting system.
+During this term, Beblavý introduced legislation that triggered competition among banks for mortgage clients, resulting in a significant decline in mortgage interest rates and saving clients tens to hundreds of euros annually.